TimOosterhuis/MAS-project/index.md

 When a trump card is played, all other players have to play a higher trump, if they are able to.
 Some bonus points can be earned by a roem system, which we do not elaborate on here.
 Winning the last trick of a hand awards 10 bonus points.
 When the starting player's team does not accumulate more than half of the points during a complete hand, all points in that game are awarded to the opposing team.
 This is called playing wet.

 ## [](#header-2)Bonus points (roem)
+For each hand there are a number ways to obtain bonus points.
+The first one, already explained above, is playing the other team wet.
+When a team does not achieve their point goal, they are played wet.
+This results in the other team gaining all points obtained that hand.
+This includes the points of every card as well as all other bonus points obtained during each trick of that hand.
+When one team wins every trick of that hand they have a pit, this gives the winning team an additional 100 bonus points.
+During each trick certain card combinations on the table are also points for the team winning that trick.
+- King and queen of trump: 20 points
+- Three successive cards of the same suit: 20 points
+- Four successive cards of the same suit: 50 points

 **Regular cards** | **value** | **trump cards** | **value**
 --------------|-------|-------------|-------